buvis/scripts/README.md

 ## Update

-This can be automated if you create a post-merge hook:
+This can be automated if you create a post-merge hook (assuming scripts are cloned to home directory):

 ### Linux/macOS